slatedocs/slate/source/includes/_instances.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit instances

 ## Delete a specific instance

 ```shell